WillLankenau13/inclementWeatherGoat/README.md

 # Acknowledgements

 I worked on this project in David Stein's sports statistics class at Montgomery Blair High School.
-My groupmates were Vinay Raman, Eric Wang, and Lydia Chan.

 # Info